NTIA/ehata/README.md

 ## Intermediate Values ##

-When calling the ExtendedHata_DBG() function, the function will populate the **InterValues** data structure with intermediate values from the eHata calculations.
+When calling the ExtendedHata_DBG() function, the function will populate `intervalues` with intermediate values from the eHata calculations.
 Those values are as follows:

 | Variable         | Type      | Units       | Description |